ADORSYS-GIS/e2e-banking-app/power-pay-translator/README.md

 # PowerPay Translator

-This service in the microservice architecture should get messages from the twilio and send to the P.P.Service.
+This service in the microservice architecture should get messages from the SMS gateway and send to the P.P.Service.

 # Translation Service Backend

-The Translation Service backend is a microservice in the PowerPay system that handles messages received from the Twilio SMS gateway and forwards them to the PowerPay Service.
+The Translation Service backend is a microservice in the PowerPay system that handles messages received from the  SMS gateway and forwards them to the PowerPay Service.
 The Translation Service backend is responsible for:

-Receiving messages from the Twilio SMS gateway
+Receiving messages from the SMS gateway
 Parsing and validating the messages
 Forwarding the messages to the PowerPay Service Handling errors and retries